Summer image

 Focusing excessively on negative impacts may, in the worst case, undermine sustainable development if it prevents matters such as building infrastructure or adopting new technologies that support the green transition.
 Decision-making should take both negative and positive impacts into account.
 Therefore, it’s time to turn our gazes towards the handprint.

-3. What will happen to the carbon footprint?
+3. What is LUT’s target regarding the carbon footprint?

 Thanks to LUT’s climate actions in recent years, the university's emissions in scope 1 are very close to zero.
-In addition, the university will pay compensations as needed to reduce its emissions to zero by the end of 2024.
-In scope 2, LUT's emissions have been zero for a number of years because all of the electricity LUT purchases is renewable.
 LUT has decreased emissions in scope 1 and 2 by, for instance, improving energy efficiency and trading in old corporate cars for electric and hybrid ones.
 Some of the university’s electricity consumption is covered by solar panels on the Lappeenranta campus.
+In scope 2, LUT's emissions have been zero for a number of years because all of the electricity LUT purchases is renewable.

 4. How can we reduce scope 3 emissions, and what level are we aiming for?